 Indirect discrimination: imposing an unreasonable requirement, condition or practice that disadvantages a person or group of people with a protected attribute.

 Sexual harassment: unwelcome conduct of a sexual nature towards another person which could reasonably be expected to make that other person feel offended, humiliated or intimidated.
 It may be physical, verbal, visual or written.

+Disability: refers to physical, intellectual, mental and medical impairments, including disorders that result in a person learning differently.

 Disability harassment: humiliating comments or actions about a person’s disability.